2026 Kentucky Derby futures pool No. 3 odds, horse racing apps, promos

-2026 Kentucky Derby futures pool No. 3: Run for the Roses odds, horse racing apps, promos
+2026 Kentucky Derby futures pool No. 3: Run for the Roses odds, horse racing apps, betting promos

 The Kentucky Derby 2026 futures pool No. 3 opened on Friday, and the top horse racing betting apps have sign-up bonuses

-The 2026 Kentucky Derby futures pool No. 3 will be open for wagering from Friday, January 16 at noon ET through Sunday, January 18 at 6 p.m.
+The 2026 Kentucky Derby futures pool No. 3 wagering opened on Friday noon ET and will remain open through Sunday, January 18 at 6 p.m.
 ET.
-This will be the third of six Future Wager pools for the Run for the Roses at Churchill Downs.
+This is the third of six Future Wager pools for the Run for the Roses at Churchill Downs.
 Bettors who are trying to secure favorable 2026 Kentucky Derby odds can increase their expected value by signing up at the top horse racing apps and unlocking lucrative welcome bonuses.
 Here is a Kentucky Derby futures pool No. 3 betting guide.
 Use the TwinSpires promo code CBSSPORTS and get a $400 bonus today:

 2026 Kentucky Derby futures pool odds